Tech and Telecom

 It’s the caliber of [the Bing Ads] team and the attention they pay to mine …

-— Jay Middleton, director of global search marketing at Adobe
+— Jay Middleton, director of global search marketing, Adobe

 Jay Middleton, director of global search marketing at Adobe